trezor/python-slip10/README.md

 ### Dependencies

-This package uses [`ecdsa`](https://pypi.org/project/ecdsa/) as a wrapper for secp256k1 and secp256r1 elliptic curve operations and [`cryptography`](https://pypi.org/project/cryptography/) for Ed25519 and curve25519 operations.
+This package relies on [`cryptography`](https://pypi.org/project/cryptography/) and built-in field arithmetic for elliptic curve operations across all supported curves.

 ### Running the test suite